AmitGit217/Algorithms/README.md

 # Algorithms - Easy

-Data structures and Algorithms tasks with pseudo code and solutions easy level
+Data structures and Algorithms tasks with pseudo code and solutions